 - Site Map

 Heartworm Testing: We follow the American Heartworm Society's recommendation to perform yearly heartworm testing for all our canine patients.
 Heartworms are spread through the bite of an infected mosquito.
 The risk of acquiring heartworms is very high in Florida.
 We use the Idexx 4DX in-house heartworm and tick test.
 This test also checks for exposure to Lyme disease, Ehrlichia, and Anaplasmosis--all serious tick-borne diseases.
-While the use of heartworm prevention given monthly and dosed correctly (never under-dose) has a very high degree of prevention, no medication is 100% effective.
+While the use of heartworm prevention given monthly and dosed correctly (never under-dose or split pills) has a very high degree of prevention, no medication is 100% effective.
 By yearly testing we can catch early stages of the disease and treat accordingly.
 For more information please visit http://www.heartwormsociety.org.

 Feline Leukemia/FIV testing: New cats and all kittens should be initially tested for these two serious and contagious diseases.
-Knowing the FeLV/FIV status of your cat will help us formulate a proper health assessment and plan to keep your cat as healthy as possible.
-Feline Immunodeficieny Virus (FIV) is spread mainly through bite wounds.
-Though there is no cure, many cats live long lives with the disease.
+Knowing the FeLV/FIV status of your cat will help us formulate a proper health assessment plan in order to keep your cat as healthy as possible.
+Feline Immunodeficiency Virus (FIV) is spread mainly through bite wounds.
+Though there is no cure, many cats live long lives with this disease.
 FIV can cause immune suppression and make your cat more susceptible to other diseases and illness.

 Fecal check - We recommend at least a yearly fecal check on all pets.
 Intestinal parasites live in the environment and are impossible to eradicate.
 Dogs and cats are exposed through walking on or licking infected soil or water sources.
 Even indoor pets can become infected by exposure to potting soils and the ingestion of insects or other prey animals (lizards, frogs, etc.) Tapeworms are spread through the ingestion of infected fleas!
 Many of our heartworm preventions also help control a variety of intestinal parasites.